Antony15/TP-IQ/README.md

-# TalentPro-Interview-Questions
+# TP-IQ

-These are the tasks assigned by TalentPro company when attending their interview.
+Some of the sample golang examples.